vsemionov/xlab/README.md

 ## Generations
----
 **Prompt: april is**
-april is the second album of the band dead from dead . it was released on february 15 , 2007 to predominantly negative reviews . it features several varied development and music styles . the album peaked at number only in the &lt;unk&gt; area , thus breaking the album ' s passage into a new york times best seller . it was also ranked as the fourth best album of 2007 by music critic roger ebert . track listing spirit of the line ( ' ticket to ride ' ) meant to awake into us quarter-finals phenomenon memory of misery activates fire
+*april is the second album of the band dead from dead . it was released on february 15 , 2007 to predominantly negative reviews . it features several varied development and music styles . the album peaked at number only in the &lt;unk&gt; area , thus breaking the album ' s passage into a new york times best seller . it was also ranked as the fourth best album of 2007 by music critic roger ebert . track listing spirit of the line ( ' ticket to ride ' ) meant to awake into us quarter-finals phenomenon memory of misery activates fire*
----

 **Prompt: the world**
-the world bowling championships were a women ' s national bowling championships organized in walnut street , new york city to open in 1980 . it is the world development and development archive event at the world bowling hall of fame , located in oak park , wisconsin . initially developed as a bowling and tennis track for workers , it was expanded into winter surface courses as a grassroots project to preserve open library needed oral materials to support the expanded bowling programs for disabled adults . medal summary results by round matches us quarter-finals u . s . championship top
+*the world bowling championships were a women ' s national bowling championships organized in walnut street , new york city to open in 1980 . it is the world development and development archive event at the world bowling hall of fame , located in oak park , wisconsin . initially developed as a bowling and tennis track for workers , it was expanded into winter surface courses as a grassroots project to preserve open library needed oral materials to support the expanded bowling programs for disabled adults . medal summary results by round matches us quarter-finals u . s . championship top*
----

 **Prompt: cats and dogs**
-cats and dogs ( , , ) is a 1986 indian malayalam-language drama film directed by m . k . raman nair and produced by the film production company &lt;unk&gt; development . it stars &lt;unk&gt; &lt;unk&gt; and &lt;unk&gt; , while &lt;unk&gt; in the lead roles , &lt;unk&gt; &lt;unk&gt; , and muhammed in three members of the comedy team . the film is a remake of the 1989 hindi film &lt;unk&gt; . it was remade in telugu as oral cough . inscription the film was released on 6 april 1986 in kerala . plot a criminal named &lt;unk&gt; visits rani ( &lt;unk&gt; &lt;unk&gt; )
+*cats and dogs ( , , ) is a 1986 indian malayalam-language drama film directed by m . k . raman nair and produced by the film production company &lt;unk&gt; development . it stars &lt;unk&gt; &lt;unk&gt; and &lt;unk&gt; , while &lt;unk&gt; in the lead roles , &lt;unk&gt; &lt;unk&gt; , and muhammed in three members of the comedy team . the film is a remake of the 1989 hindi film &lt;unk&gt; . it was remade in telugu as oral cough . inscription the film was released on 6 april 1986 in kerala . plot a criminal named &lt;unk&gt; visits rani ( &lt;unk&gt; &lt;unk&gt; )*
----

 All of these can be reproduced with the included inference script, using random seed 42 and limit 100.